TrikeBuggy Home Page

 Free Flight Paragliding

-Now there are two versions for use with a paraglider:
+Now there are three versions for use with a paraglider:

-Inspired by the durable kitebuggy made by Flexifoil, our Basic and Deluxe TrikeBuggy configurations are solid as a rock and remarkably affordable compared to other PPG trikes.
+Inspired by the durable Stainless Steel Kite Buggy as our foundation, our Basic and Deluxe TrikeBuggy configurations are solid as a rock and remarkably affordable compared to other PPG trikes.

 "I saw motors mounted to the kite buggy frame using the PPG harness, but it seemed like they were sitting in a high-chair just ready to topple over.
 When launching, the wing picks you up by the harness, carrying the motor and finally, the trike along with it - changing and destabilizing the whole balance of the aircraft when going from taxi to flight.
 I knew there had to be a better way.
 After much testing, I have found the answer!
 Take a look at some of the videos in the gallery and you'll see what I mean."